Monday, September 30, 2024

 US imposes grossly overbroad emergency import restrictions on behalf of Ukraine and new import restrictions for Yemen without a public hearing

 At the behest of the State Department, US Customs has imposed grossly overbroad emergency import restrictions on behalf of Ukraine.
-It has also issued revised import restrictions on behalf of "the Republic of Yemen" without a public hearing or Cultural Property Advisory Committee review.
+It has also issued revised import restrictions on behalf of "the Republic of Yemen" without a public hearing or full statutory Cultural Property Advisory Committee review.
 Both sets of import restrictions again demonstrate that the Biden-Harris State Department places a premium on expediency over legality and the interests of American collectors and the small and micro businesses of the trade in cultural goods.

 The Ukrainian emergency import restrictions cover archaeological material from the Paleolithic period (c.
 1.4 million years ago) through 1774 AD and ethnological material from 200 AD to 1917.
 The restrictions on widely collected coins and medallions are exceptionally broad: